mtcnbzks/mtcnbzks/README.md

 ## Welcome to my Github page!

-Hi, I'm Mehmetcan.
-I'm a CS Student, passionate about web development.

-On my Github page, you can find my projects that showcase my passion for exploring new technologies and solving problems.
-I am constantly seeking opportunities to enhance my skills and knowledge.

-Feel free to take a look around and get in touch if you'd like to collaborate.
+Hello, my name is Mehmetcan and I am currently studying computer science.
+My main interest lies in web development and I am enthusiastic about exploring innovative technologies and finding effective solutions to problems.
+I am always searching for ways to improve my abilities and expand my knowledge.
+You are welcome to browse my Github page and contact me if you are interested in collaborating.

 Mehmetcan